SaiganeshSadanala/Music-recommender-system-using-emotions/README.md

 2. **Download or Train the Model**

       If you don’t have a pre-trained model, you can train one using the provided code or download a pre-trained model that fits your needs.
 Ensure the model file (e.g., vgg19.h5.keras) is in the correct directory.

 3. **Update Model Path**

       If using a pre-trained model, ensure the path to the weights file in the code is correct.
 Update the path in your code to point to the correct weights file.

 4. **Run the Application**

-Run the main Python script to start the application.
+      Run the main Python script files one by one to start the application.
 Make sure your webcam is connected.

 ```s
   python Training.py
 ```
-then
 ```s
   python Prediction.py
 ```
 5. **Capture and Analyze Images**

       The application will display the live feed from the webcam.
 Click the "Capture Image" button to take a snapshot from the webcam.
 The application will process the captured image to determine the emotion and display it.

 ## Usage